wxMaxima-developers/wxmaxima/info/wxmaxima.md

        length(t)
     )$

-## Plotting only shows an closed empty envelope with an error message
+## Plotting only shows a closed empty envelope with an error message

 This means that _wxMaxima_ could not read the file _Maxima_ that was supposed to instruct gnuplot to create.